zkemail/zkemail.nr/README.md

 2. Extracts the body hash from the authenticated body header
 3. Authenticates a body that is hashed in circuit as matching the body hash in the header
 4. Asserts the email is received by a specified domain (gmail.com as demo)
+5. Outputs the pedersen hash of the DKIM pubkey modulus for verification

 See [credits](#credits)